Dealing with Debt

 Washington, DC 20580

 Describe in detail the actions you believe violated your rights.
-See the Sample Debt Collection Cease and Desist Letter on page 32.
+See the Sample Debt Collection Cease and Desist Letter.

 Threats of being sued, and actually being sued, are 2 different things.
 When a creditor starts a lawsuit against you, it does not mean they will win in court and be awarded a money judgment.

 Even if the creditor wins the lawsuit, there is no guarantee they will be able to collect the amount of the court’s judgment from you.
 It is expensive to go to court.
 If the debt isn’t large enough, some creditors don’t think it is worth going to court.

 If the creditor starts a lawsuit and wins, the court awards the creditor a “judgment.”
 A “judgment” is a court order stating the specific amount you owe to the creditor.
 The judgment usually includes the amount the judge says you owe, plus allowed court costs and fees.
 The judgment earns interest at a set rate, so if it is not paid soon the amount goes up every day.

 The court’s order doesn’t force you to pay.
 The order simply says you owe the money.
 Usually the creditor takes further steps to force you to pay.
 For example, garnishment of your wages, other income or bank accounts (see Section 5).
 It can also be seizure (called attachment) of your property.
 This can force you to pay to get your property back, or to get your property so that it can be sold and the money put toward paying off the judgment.

 Your wages or bank account could be garnished even without the creditor getting a judgment against you.
 If you get a “Summons and Complaint” follow the instructions on it to avoid garnishment.

 PROTECTIONS FROM GARNISHMENT